ArhanChaudhary/NAND/README.md

 ### Did you design NAND by yourself?

 NAND is entirely based off of the [Nand to Tetris course](https://www.nand2tetris.org) and its [associated book](https://www.amazon.com/Elements-Computing-Systems-second-Principles-dp-0262539802/dp/0262539802/ref=dp_ob_title_bk) (and you should definitely check it out, it's an absolutely incredible read).
 I solely implemented the specification for CPU, assembler, virtual machine translator, and compiler, while porting the platform to the web with its own IDE and user interface.
-Each virtual machine instruction is then trivially mapped to corresponding machine code.

 ### If there's only one type, what is the point of specifying types at all?